 Being a member of the Shippensburg University community means that you are neighbors with a variety of individuals; both on and off-campus.
 Being a Raider Neighbor means that you develop positive relationships with the local community and your on-campus Ship family.
 As you socialize in the off-campus community with your fellow Raider Neighbors, we remind you to be aware of the local Shippensburg Township ordinances on social gatherings.
-These are always important; particularly now during the COVID pandemic.
+These are always important.

 Raider Neighbor Safety Bulletin